grill112233/cs373_assignment2/readme.md

 - Step 8: Apply and Save
 - Step 9: Build Now and enjoy my project.

-## Thank you very much teacher Songsakdi for all skill.
+## Thank you very much teacher Songsakdi for everything.